slyyy81/assignment/README.md

 You should be able to observe the following:
 * 2 new stacks in Portainer, and your 2 new containers
 * The 'tailscale-subnet-router' should appear under Machines in the Tailscale Admin Console
-* A new local DNS record for your NGINX container in your Pi-Hole admin console
+* A new local DNS record for your NGINX container in your Pi-hole admin console
 * You should be able to ping the NGINX container via the subnet router by its IP or DNS record

 # Resources